 Meet the Ride for Joy Horses!

-Shimmy is an AQHA mare who came to the program in 2017 as a possible fill in horse.
+Shimmy is an AQHA mare who came to the program in 2017 as a possible fill-in horse.
 Her services were required when another horse needed a break and Shimmy more than saved the day.
 She quickly became a favorite among volunteers and riders due to her quietness, silky smooth gait, and extensive training.
 Shimmy has been a drill team instructor's horse since she was four, allowing her to experience all kinds of settings and people and keeping her training at the highest level.
-RFJ is thrilled to have her at the barn.